MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/power-automate-auto-claim.md

 ## Auto-claim policy enabled by default

+To simplify license management for administrators, auto-claim policies are enabled by default in the following scenarios:

+**Tenants with new Power Automate premium license**.
+Starting February 2024, tenants with a new Power Automate premium license will have a new auto-claim license policy in the Microsoft 365 admin center for Power Automate.
+This policy ensures that users who need a Power Automate premium license receive it automatically, if the license is available in your tenant.
+By default, this policy is applied across all environments.

-To simplify license management for administrators, in tenants with Managed Environments, auto-claim policies doesn't require manual activation by admins.
-Auto-claim policies are automatically created.
-Starting April 15, 2024, tenants using managed environments in Microsoft 365 admin center will have a new auto-claim license policy for Power Automate.
-This policy ensures that users who need a Power Automate premium or per user plan (legacy) license receive it automatically, if the license is available in your tenant.
+**Tenants with Managed Environments**.
+Starting April 2024, tenants using managed environments will have a new auto-claim license policy in the Microsoft 365 admin center for Power Automate.
+This policy ensures that users who need a Power Automate premium or per-user plan (legacy) license receive it automatically, if the license is available in your tenant.
 By default, this policy is applied to users in managed environments.
-However, admins can choose to extend this policy to apply to standard environments as well via a setting in the Power Platform admin center.
+However, admins can choose to extend this policy to apply to standard environments as well via the Power Platform admin center.

 ### Can administrators update the policy?